 Each time that I get home from a busy day, especially if I’ve spent a lot of time on the road, the first thing I do is light a candle.
 One of my favorites is a sea salt driftwood candle called Calm.
 A few minutes after lighting it, I’m feeling pretty good and… I’m calm.

 The science behind smell is fascinating.
-Humans have about 50 different smell receptors that help us discern more than a trillion different odors.
+Humans can discern more than a trillion different odors.
 As we inhale, our noses collect the molecules and they dissolve on a thin membrane inside our nasal cavity.
 Small hairs (cilia) fire like nerves and send signals to our brain via the olfactory bulb.
 This impacts four different parts of our brain – impacting emotion, motivation, and memory.

-- Olfaction, or the sense of smell, is believed to be our oldest evolved sense.
+- Olfaction, or the sense of smell, is believed to be our oldest, most-evolved sense.

 - Evidence for perfume dates to 4,000 years ago.

 - Androstenol is a pheromone and when it’s present in fresh sweat, women can be attracted.
-When it’s exposed to air, it oxidizes into androstenone and is unattractive (aka: body odor).
+When it’s exposed to air, it oxidizes into androstenone and is unattractive (also known as body odor).

 - The smell of pumpkin pie and lavender has been found to increase blood flow (down there) in men by up to 40%.

-- Smells often stimulate emotions and spur memories before they’re even identified.
+Smells often stimulate emotions and spur memories before they’re even identified.
+They’re also potent triggers of negative emotions… with the extreme being people who suffer from post-traumatic stress disorder (PTSD).

 The Business of Scent Marketing